 Acute Rehabilitation Unit at Cherry Hill

-The Acute Rehabilitation Unit at Cherry Hill serves adult patients who are medically stable, but who still need intensive therapy before leaving the hospital after an inpatient stay for illness, injury or surgery.
-Patients are referred to the unit by their health-care provider or physician.
+The Acute Rehabilitation Unit at Swedish Cherry Hill serves adult patients who are medically stable, but who still need intensive therapy before leaving the hospital after an inpatient stay for a variety of illnesses, injuries and surgeries.
+Patients are referred to the rehab unit by their physician or health care provider.

-The Acute Rehabilitation Unit is geared to help patients regain as much mobility and independence as possible after an injury or illness.
+The Acute Rehabilitation Unit is geared to help patients regain as much mobility and independence as possible after a life changing medical event.
 Inpatient rehabilitation is often needed for patients who have disabling illnesses or injuries, such as:

 - Closed head injury